Barry J. Schoch, P.E., Secretary, Department of Transportation

 please visit our fees page.

-will not be required to pay any sales tax when you register your
+you will not be required to pay any sales tax when you register your vehicle in Pennsylvania.

 Vehicle Safety Inspection

 A vehicle newly registered in Pennsylvania must be safety inspected

 within ten (10) days of the registration date.
 Inspections are performed

 at official inspection stations (usually a repair garage or a service

 station with a repair shop).
 Equipment checks include: lights, brakes,

 horn, tires, safety belts, exhaust system, mirrors, tag mounting,